DungeonsAndDragons/graphql-api/README.md

-# graphql-api
+# schemes
-GraphQL API definitions
+GraphQL and SQLite database definitions used in the server